wwermager/aws-cdk-with-custom-constructs/README.md

 - Keypair to be used for SSH access to the bastion host (this uses an L3 construct from npm package cdk-ec2-key-pair)
 - Networking config to allow the bastion host to connect to the RDS cluster

-The DataStack class deploys a cloudformation stack which deploys the RdsWithBastionHost construct as well as a lambda and corresponding API Gateway resources for each of the CRUD operations.
+The DataStack class deploys a cloudformation stack which deploys the AuroraMysqlWithBastionHost construct as well as a lambda and corresponding API Gateway resources for each of the CRUD operations.

 Additionally, it deploys a host of other abstracted resources since it usese L2 constructs from the CDK.